oracle-devrel/redbull-pit-strategy/hols/pitstrategy/infra/infra.md

     <copy>odsc conda create -n myconda</copy>
     ```

-    > Note: make sure to accept all prompts by typing 'y' as in 'Yes' when asked:

     ![](./images/proceed.png)

+    > Note: make sure to accept all prompts by typing 'y' as in 'Yes' when asked.

     Finally, execute these commands to install required Python dependencies: